SCOPE OF THIS CHAPTER

 Parents and, on occasion, children, may have concerns about which they wish to make representations or complain, in respect of one or more of the following aspects of the functioning of child protection conferences:

 - The process of the conference;

+All complaints received by parents/carers will be responded to under the statutory complaints procedure.
 Complaints about aspects of the functioning of conferences described above should be addressed to the conference Chair.
 Such complaints should be passed on to the Chair's manager.
-Complaints about the outcome and decision should be passed to the Social Worker and their manager for consideration at the next Core group meeting, and a response given by the Social Work manager.
+Complaints about the outcome and decision should be passed to the Social Worker and their manager for consideration at the next Core group meeting, and a response given by the Chair.

 Whilst a complaint is being considered, the decision made by the conference stands.

 The outcome of a complaint will either be that a conference is re-convened under a different Chair, that a review conference is brought forward or that the status quo is confirmed along with a suitable explanation.